 Analyzes the human processes underlying organizational behavior through lectures, discussions, and class exercises.

-Provides students with opportunities to meet senior executives of private and public institutions and to discuss key management issues from the perspective of top management.
+Focuses on leadership identity by examining leadership theory, peer coaching, self-assessment and reflection.
+Also provides students with opportunities to meet senior executives of private and public institutions and to discuss key management issues from the perspective of top management.
 Students prepare detailed briefings identifying and analyzing important management issues facing these organizations.
 Seminar includes a one-week field trip to a domestic location.

 Focuses on the concepts and current issues in strategic management, providing grounding in both modern analytical approaches and enduring successful strategic practices.
 Course is designed with a technological and global outlook and covers corporate, business, and functional strategies.